AdaCore/training_material/courses/rust_essentials/130_memory_management/07_drop.rst

 .. note::

-  Variables are dropped in *reverse order* of their creation
+  Values are dropped in the *reverse order* of their variables' declaration

 -----------------------------------
 Internal Field Drop Order Example